 - Several days prior to a competition, some endurance athletes load their muscles with glycogen by eating extra carbohydrates so that unused glycogen will be available for energy during competition.

-- The day of the competition, eat a meal high in carbohydrates 3 or 4 hours before competing.
+- On the day of the competition, eat a meal high in carbohydrates 3 or 4 hours before competing.
 Choose easily digestible foods.
 Avoid fatty and sugary foods.

 - Drink enough fluids to ensure hydration: 20 oz. of water 1 to 2 hours before and 16 oz. within 30 minutes of the event.
 Replenish fluids often during competition.

 Discuss nutrition for competition with an athletic trainer and/or nutrition professional.
 The sports medicine orthopedic specialists at DOC are available for consult.
-DOC treats any sports injuries or chronic condition.
+DOC treats any sports injuries or chronic conditions.

 Run for the Flag 2019

 Run to honor our veterans.
 Run to fund Folds of Honor.
 Run for education for…

 DOC Expands to OKC